barrust/c-utils/README.md

 ## doublylinkedlist

 This library adds a generic doubly linked list implementation.
 Any type of data can be added to the list as the data type of the data is `void*`.
 Elements can be added or removed to the end or any location within the list.
+This is useful when you need to control where nodes are inserted and the order that they are removed.
+If you have fewer access and removal needs it may be better to use a [queue](#queue) which provides the same structure.

 All functions are documented within the `dllist.h` file.